Schnitzelmixer/SToXR/README.md

 ## Conclusion
 We were able to evoke negative emotions but more so stress, anxiousness and tension rather than fear and distress.
 This might have been due to the setting of the event creating artificial stress and pressure of time.
 While we were hoping to evoke stronger emotions by keeping the players invested into the experience with exploration and puzzles these elements seemed to evoke fun and did motivate to keep playing until the riddles are solved.
 All in all we are happy with the results and believe we have sufficiently evoked the emotions we wanted to evoke.

-# Project Overview/ Documentation
-Detailed Information about the structure, classes and descriptions of them can be found on the [wiki home page](https://gitlab2.informatik.uni-wuerzburg.de/hci/teaching/courses/special-topics-xr/student-materials/2022-summer/stoxr-project-2/-/wikis/home)

 # Sources
 The sources can be seen on the [wiki home page](https://gitlab2.informatik.uni-wuerzburg.de/hci/teaching/courses/special-topics-xr/student-materials/2022-summer/stoxr-project-2/-/wikis/home)